 The secret: It's about the right tool for the right job that feels right to the person using it.

-It does not matter if you use Sketch, or Figma or Photoshop.
-If you are efficient with your design tool and you can produce results that is all that matters.
-Pick a program that makes some innate sense to you and matches your mental model and learn it inside out over the weekend.
-Just block off a couple of hours and watch an application specific tutorial and that’s all you need to do.
-Cause that app is gonna be updated tomorrow and then app will be obsolete next week.
-So get in the habit of not getting too precious about your software and be open to trying out new ones and accepting that there will be a little learning curve but most of the popular apps are quite similar.
+It does not matter if you use Sketch, or Figma or Abobe XD.
+If you are efficient with your design tool and you can produce results, that is all that matters.
+Pick a program that makes some innate sense to you and matches your mental model and learn it inside out over the weekend and keep practicing with it as you learn more.
+Block off a couple of hours and watch an application specific tutorial to get started.
+You don't need to be too precious about the app you choose to work with because chances are that app is going to be updated tomorrow and then app will be obsolete next week.
+So be open to trying out new ones and accepting that there will be a little learning curve but most of the popular design software apps are quite similar.

 UI design is about how things look and your creativity

 The secret: UI Design is about symbolism and mapping visuals and interaction to perception.

 UI is not about the pretty colors and shapes in and of themselves.
 We humans are creatures of habits, the nature of how our senses and our minds work generally follow patterns.
 UI designers need to understand these patterns and how the human mind perceives color, shape and dimension and then effectively and delightfully map their visuals to the user’s mental model.

 You need to be thinking in terms of components and states and determining things like: